 In this guide, we’ll go through the steps of adding Adsterra Popunder, Social Bar, Native, and Display Banners’ ad codes.
-If you want to monetize your WordPress blog with VAST pre-roll videos, save this special guide by our expert.
+In the end, we will answer the most asked questions about gaining passive income with WP blog or site.
+Let’s ride!

 Before you start WordPress monetization: tech aspects to consider

-As we mentioned before, WP is the friendliest CMS as it offers loads of instruments that facilitate your routine: text formatting, adding images and videos, adding tracking systems, and email subscription forms.
+WP is the friendliest CMS as it offers loads of instruments for beginners and pros: text formatting, adding images and videos, adding tracking systems, and email subscription forms.
 On the other hand, this provokes confusion when you need to get a clear flow of HOW TO add an ad code to your page.
-Themes vary, access rights vary, interface layouts vary.
-You also might be using several plugins for adding HTML and JS codes.
+Themes vary, access rights vary, and interface layouts vary.
+You may also be using several plugins for adding HTML and JS codes.
 For this guide, we have chosen the most common user flow.

 STEP#1.
-Getting Adsterra ad scripts from your Publisher’s account
+Getting Adsterra codes from your Publisher’s account

 - Add your website URL.

-- Select one Ad Unit (each time you can add just one code for one unit: Popunder, Social Bar, Web Push, Banners, etc.).
+- Available ad units are types of ad codes you want to appear on web pages.
+Select one ad unit (each time you can add just one code: Popunder, Social Bar, Native Banner, or Banner, etc.).
 Let’s choose Popunder or Social Bar this time as we’ll need it for the next step.

 - You can also put filters to remove ads that you don’t want to run (like those with sound).

-4. After you added a website, you’ll see a notification that your website is waiting for approval (Pending status).
+After you add a website, you’ll see its status.
+It’ll be Pending status for a couple of minutes.
 Approved sites are green.
 Wait until Pending status changes to Approved.

 STEP #2.
-How to put ads on a WordPress website
+How to put ads and monetize a WordPress website

-Ok, you have successfully generated your ad script.
+Ok, you have successfully generated your ad code / ad script.
 Let’s see how and where you can place it on your WordPress website to monetize from ads.
 We’ll go step by step to make each action clearer.

-Put Adsterra ads to all pages (best for Popunder and Social Bar)
+1. Put ads to all pages (best for Popunder and Social Bar)

 We decided to break all formats into two groups.
 Popunders and Social Bar are too special to mix them with classic units.
-These two don’t consume any space on a web page’s layout; it means, you can show them throughout your whole website.
+These two don’t consume any space on a web page’s layout; it means, you don’t have to reserve a fixed block for them.